-The test takes a total of 30 minutes to administer.
+The test takes a total of one hour to administer.
 This time allows for:

-- · meeting the applicant

-- · conducting the pre-drive safety checks

-- · conducting a 20-minute practical drive

-- adding up of the score sheet at the end of the test

-- providing feedback to the applicant on their performance at the end of the test.
+- meeting the applicant - conducting the pre-drive vehicle safety check - conducting a 45 minute practical drive - adding up the test score sheet at the end of each stage - providing feedback to the applicant on their performance at the end of the test.

-Test route
+Test route stages